 In an online testing environment this accommodation can be provided by way of additional extended time.
 DSPS suggests adding one increment of 15 minutes to a student’s test time.
 This is in addition to the time extension provided based on their accommodation letter (e.g., 1.5x, 2x).
 Students are encouraged to touch base with their instructors to determine if more than one 15 minute break will be needed depending on the duration of the test and the nature of their disability.
 Additional breaks can be considered and added to the total time allotted for the online test.

 Students and faculty may need to coordinate this accommodation remotely.
 For tests proctored by DSPS via Zoom, students will create a digital copy of the memory aid (word document, or scanned PDF).
 The final digital copy of the memory aid should be collected by the instructor to send to email@example.com no later than 48 hours prior to the test date.
 The memory aid will be shared with the student at check-in via pipeline email.
 The student will be asked to download their memory aid for use during the test.
 For tests proctored by DSPS in-person, a copy of the final memory aid may be uploaded along with the test via your DSPS Online Faculty Portal.

 If you need any additional support, do not hesitate to contact us via email to firstname.lastname@example.org or call us at (805) 730-4164.
 Provide us with your name, contact information and availability.
-During the campus closure we are holding meetings over the phone, via Zoom, or Google Chat; let us know your preference.

 We are here to support you in accommodating our DSPS Students.